 Veda Ponikvar is the former publisher of the Chisholm Free Press/Tribune Press.
 A daughter of Slovenian immigrants, she founded the Chisholm Free Press in 1946 to be the voice of the iron ore miners, and in doing so became the first female newspaper publisher in the country.
 Recognized by the Historical Society as one of Minnesota’s 150 most important people, Veda helped shape the political culture of the Iron Range and her opinions have influenced the development of the region, and the political careers of many, for generations.

-Shelly Mategko is a freelance journalist and former lobbyist with fourth generation roots on the Iron Range and currently resides in Duluth, Minnesota.
+Shelly Mategko is an award-winning investigative journalist and former lobbyist with fourth generation roots on the Iron Range and currently resides in Duluth, Minnesota.
 She is a seasoned political activist and trade unionist who over the years has advised and worked for noted political figures such as State Rep.Tommy Rukavina, US Rep Collin Peterson, former US Rep Jim Oberstar and former Gov. Wendell Anderson.
-Shelly is a member of the executive board of 8th congressional district DFL and blogs under the name keewatinrose at Daily Kos, formerly at Minnesota Progressive Project.
+Now retired from the world of partisan politics, Shelly is a member of Investigative Reporters and Editors, a grassroots nonprofit organization dedicated to improving the quality of investigative reporting, and writes a political column for Zenith News.

 OTIS the Cactus Originally cultivated by the CIA for the Shah of Iran, Otis the Cactus fled to the United States in 1979 to avoid defoliation by the revolution.
 He served as executive assistant to head White House tulip B.J.
 Eddy under President Carter.
 Exiled by President Reagan, they went on to found the Washington DC consulting firm of Otis & Eddy, where they became responsible for global warming.
 A noted lecturer and author, Otis’s latest best selling book is: “Tarryl Clark: Invasive Species.”